Celeste-AI/Celeste-AI/README.md

 * Obtain the『 Celeste-AI Notifier 』role from the menu
 * Wait for it to notify you when she is online.

-# ❤️ Please consider helping fund this project! ❤️
+# ❤️ Please consider helping support this project! ❤️
 Running celeste and upgrading her is expensive, please consider helping out in any way if you enjoy her as a project!

 * Boosting the [discord server](https://discord.gg/RpqunvvNNF).